The Joy of Now

 After we would metaphorically unwrap that present, we might face this possibly life-saving realization that now is the only time when life is happening.
 When we say "my life", it's not really that story about our past experiences that could make for a good material in a biography, but rather this current time of it when any stories could be told or be quiet about.

-Likewise, our life is not that story of our plans, expectations, worries, concerns, hopes tied to the days or even years to come, all of that is merely our mind's constructs having nothing to do with the only reality there is - the reality of this current now.
-Both, our past and our future are happening in this now, because that's the only time when life is happening, and they can merely be a part of our present mental activities.
+Likewise, our life is not that story of our plans, expectations, worries, concerns, hopes tied to the days or even years to come, all of that is merely our mind's constructs having nothing to do with the only reality there is---the reality of this current now.
+Both, our past and our future are happening in this now, because that's the only time when life is happening, and they can merely be contents of our present mental activities.

-Rejecting the Gift - or, Escaping from the Now of Life
+Rejecting the Gift - Meaning Escaping from the Now of Life

 A huge percentage of our thoughts are happening unconsciously, where they are either attached to our current situation or, which is much more likely, to our past and future.
 In a sense, people are not mentally present but absent from the flow of their life, with all those phantoms of their past and future having a party with stress hormones and making their muscles tense.